purescript/purescript/prelude/README.md

 #### `Eq`

+Determine whether two data of the same type are equal.

     class Eq a where
       (==) :: a -> a -> Boolean
       (/=) :: a -> a -> Boolean

 #### `Functor`

+Apply a function to the data contained in a Functor type, returning a new wrapped result.

+`not <$> Just true == Just false`

     class Functor f where
       (<$>) :: forall a b. (a -> b) -> f a -> f b